2020 Chicago Regional Bridge Building Specifications

 horizontally across the bridge with the pipe's lower surface on the

-of the bridge.
-This pipe must touch both loading locations
+upper support surface.
+This pipe must touch all three loading

 The load will be applied by means of a 40. mm square plate (see